DonBraulio/donbraulio.github.io/content/posts/maskcam.md

 Long story short, we were able to solve this by probing the video pipeline after the object detection model, in order to access the detections metadata.
 This allowed us to extract the object coordinates from Python and feed them into our Norfair tracker.
 Then, we had to draw the tracker objects into the frame, by using Deepstream's drawing component, which basically receives a series of commands to draw different shapes into the video frames (e.g: rectangles, circles, text).
 This allows manipulation of those frames but without manipulating "pixels" from python, which would require costly memory transfers between GPU and device RAM.

+{{< figure src="/images/maskcam/maskcam_pipeline.avif" alt="Diagram of the video pipeline that runs the object detector and tracker" caption="Video pipeline that runs the Deepstream object detector and python tracker" width="100%" >}}

 In summary, this allowed us to:
-	1. Run an object tracker (Norfair) entirely in Python, using only the metadata (e.g., object coordinates) from the DeepStream pipeline.
+ - Run an object tracker (Norfair) entirely in Python, using only the metadata (e.g., object coordinates) from the DeepStream pipeline.
-	2. Avoid costly memory transfers by never copying video frames back to RAM.
+ - Avoid costly memory transfers by never copying video frames back to RAM.

 ### Not only Computer Vision

 The complete system didn't only need to run the object detection and tracker system.
 We had to run 5 different Python processes in order to meet all the required features for our smart camera.

 So we used Python multiprocessing to orchestrate these processes:
  1. DeepStream Pipeline + Object Tracker: Runs object detection, tracks objects with Norfair, and generates metadata.
  2. Streaming Server: Streams live video with drawn detections to remote users.
  3. Video chunks saver: Saves video segments to a RAM filesystem for temporary storage, with the option to copy segments to disk on alert or remote command.
  4. Static Web Server: Allows remote users to download saved video chunks as MP4 files.
  5. Orchestrator: Coordinates the above processes, communicates with a remote MQTT server for statistics and command handling, and ensures seamless operation.

+{{< figure src="/images/maskcam/maskcam_processes.avif" alt="Python processes orchestrated" caption="Multiple python processes running in parallel managed by the orchestrator" width="100%" >}}

 By delegating tasks to separate processes, the system achieved high performance while maintaining the flexibility of Python.
 Each process could be enabled, disabled, or restarted independently, enabling robust system behavior and faster development cycle.

 ## Results

 In just four months, this approach enabled the creation of a real-time computer vision system capable of:
-	•	Detecting and tracking objects on live video.
+ - Detecting and tracking objects on live video.
-	•	Streaming video with overlays to remote users.
+ - Streaming video with overlays to remote users.
-	•	Saving and managing video chunks efficiently.
+ - Saving and managing video chunks efficiently.
-	•	Providing a web interface for downloading videos.
+ - Providing a web interface for downloading videos.
-	•	Seamlessly integrating with a remote MQTT server for commands and monitoring.
+ - Seamlessly integrating with a remote MQTT server for commands and monitoring.

 This project highlights the power of combining Python and C++.
 Python’s high-level simplicity enabled fast development and orchestration, while C++ (via DeepStream) ensured the high performance needed for video processing.
 Developing this system in pure C++ would have been a monumental task, especially with just one full-time engineer and a tight four-month deadline.

 Instead, this hybrid approach delivered:
-	• Faster development: Writing orchestration logic in Python is orders of magnitude faster than C++.
+ 1. **Faster development:** Writing orchestration logic in Python is orders of magnitude faster than C++.
-	• High performance: DeepStream’s optimized C++ backend handled the most resource-intensive operations efficiently.
+ 1. **High performance:** DeepStream’s optimized C++ backend handled the most resource-intensive operations efficiently.
-	• Resource efficiency: By using metadata and GPU, we avoided bottlenecks like memory copies or pickling.
+ 1. **Resource efficiency:** By using metadata and GPU, we avoided bottlenecks like memory copies or pickling.
-    • Flexibility: Running a Python tracker on top of a low-level inference engine for object detection.
+ 1. **Flexibility:** Running a Python tracker on top of a low-level inference engine for object detection.

 ## Learn More